RosterElf Logo

 Purpose & scope

-Why a termination policy matters and who it applies to.
+Why the policy matters and who and when it applies to.

 Policy statement